 Bone Broth for Fertility

-This humble food has a long history in Traditional Chinese Medicine (TCM) for boosting fertility and has been steadily gaining popularity in the West in recent times.
-And it’s not hard to see why, it’s packed with beneficial nutrients including essential amino acids, collagen, iron, calcium, magnesium, phosphorus, Omega 3 and 6 fatty acids, and a variety of other trace minerals.
+This humble food has a long history in Traditional Chinese Medicine (TCM) for boosting fertility, and has been steadily gaining popularity in the West in recent times.
+And it’s not hard to see why - it’s packed with beneficial nutrients including essential amino acids, collagen, iron, calcium, magnesium, phosphorus, Omega 3 and 6 fatty acids, and a variety of other trace minerals.

-In TCM, Kidney energy plays an important role in birth, growth, development, and reproduction.
+In TCM, Kidney energy plays an important role in birth, growth, development and reproduction.
 The Kidney contains a vital essence known as Jing.
 As we age, our Jing becomes depleted.
 Conceiving, carrying and nursing a baby also draws on our reserves of Jing.
-Those with weakened Jing may experience infertility, chronic miscarriage, poor egg quality, low sperm count/quality, impotence, low libido, lower back pain, premature greying, and poor memory and concentration.
+Those with weakened Jing may experience infertility, chronic miscarriage, poor egg quality, low sperm count/quality, impotence, low libido, lower back pain, premature ageing and greying, and poor memory and concentration.
 The bones are governed by the Kidney system, and bone marrow is associated directly with the Kidney Jing.
 So it makes sense that consuming bone broth before, during and after pregnancy can help to support and replenish the Jing.
 A cup a day is recommended to reap the benefits.

 Bone broth is not just for parents and parents-to-be, in fact it boasts a whole range of health benefits: